Entertaining With Wine

-There are no hard-and-fast rules for pairing wine with food, but there are some guidelines.
-Light-bodied wines generally pair well with lighter food, while fuller-bodied wines complement heartier dishes.
-Consider, too, the primary flavor of a dish (sweet, sour, salty, bitter), because that will influence your perception of the wine.
+When it comes to pairing wine with food, our Biltmore wine experts suggest serving lighter-bodied wines with lighter dishes, and more full-bodied wines with heartier dishes.
+Also consider the primary flavor of a dish (sweet, sour, salty, bitter) as that influences your perception of the wine.

-Always pair desserts and sweet foods with even sweeter wines.
+For best results, pair desserts and sweeter foods with even sweeter wines.
 The sweetness of the food will diminish the apparent sweetness of the wine, making it taste more tart and tannic.

-Sour food will enhance the sweetness of a wine, so it’s a great match for crisp whites.
+Sour foods tend to enhance the sweetness of a wine, so dishes with a hint of acidity are a great match for crisp white wines.

-Salty food increases the fruity, sweet character of wine and pairs especially well with sparkling wines, acidic whites, and robust reds.
+Salty food increases the sweeter, fruitier characteristics of wine and pairs especially well with sparkling wines, acidic whites, and robust reds.

-Bitter food will increase the bitterness of a wine, so it’s best to pair it with something less complex.
+Bitter dishes tend to increase the bitterness of a wine, so it’s best to pair such foods with something less complex.